I'd just like to say...

 MICROSOFT FA oh wait

 A security researcher has discovered a sneaky social engineering trick that might be used to disguise the go-ahead to run hostile code on Windows 8 machines.
 The so-called keyjacking technique, uncovered by Italian security researcher Rosario Valotta, is similar to clickjacking.
-However, instead of fooling marks into generating …
+However, instead of fooling marks into …

 MICROSOFT FA oh wait